| Trees | Indices | Help |

 |

 Computes basic statistical quantities of a rectangular part of a data field.
-This function is equivalent to calling
+Note the kurtosis returned by this function returns is the excess kurtosis which is zero for the Gaussian distribution (not 3).

 |